uvarc/rc-website/content/userinfo/bioinfo-on-rivanna.md

 <h2>Genomes on Rivanna</h2>

-SOMRC maintains a set of ready-to-use reference sequences and annotations for commonly analyzed organisms in a convenient, accessible location on Rivanna:
+RC maintains a set of ready-to-use reference sequences and annotations for commonly analyzed organisms in a convenient, accessible location on Rivanna:

 	/project/genomes/